deras-wb/death-star/README.md

 # Death Star
-Death Star project for the empire
+Death Star project for the empire.
-More data
+More data.